 Note: For those programs that require matching or cost sharing, recipients will be held accountable for projected commitments of non-federal resources in their application budgets and budget justifications by budget period or by project period for fully funded awards, even if the projected commitment exceeds the required amount of match or cost share.
 A recipient's failure to provide the required matching amount may result in the disallowance of federal funds.
-See Section III.2. of this announcement for information on cost-sharing or matching requirements.
+For more information on these requirements, see Section III.2.
+Cost Sharing or Matching.